 Simply standing for “alternative coins”, this group includes all the cryptocurrencies other than Bitcoin.
 Today, there are more than a thousand Altcoins in existence.
 They can be distinguished in 2 subgroups.

 - Bitcoin-derived coins: they are alternate versions of Bitcoin with minor changes.
 Their goals are often to solve any limitations that Bitcoin has.
 One of the most successful is Litecoin, which aims to improve transaction speed.

 - Native coins: they are very different from Bitcoin, in terms of rules, protocols and goals.
 Among the many rule variations existing between blockchains, there is the choice of validation protocol, between Proof of Work (PoW) and Proof of Stake (PoS).
 Some famous native altcoins with PoS protocols are TRON (TRX) or TEZOS (WTZ).

 Compared to the other two groups, they are completely unique in the fact that they do not have their own blockchain.
 Instead, they only exist on other blockchains.
 Wait!
 What?
 Have we not just said “one blockchain = one crypto”?
 Yep.
 But we also warned you: rules and exceptions.
 There are several blockchains that allow the existence of tokens on their network.
 The most famous one is Ethereum.

-A Star War: Proof of Work VS. Proof of Stake
+Consensus Protocols: Proof of Work VS. Proof of Stake

 In the Bitcoin network, the verification and validation of transactions is made according to the Proof of Work consensus protocol.
 But some more recent blockchains are based on another consensus mechanism for verification and validation called Proof of Stake.
 Here are the main differences.